Yaodong: Origins

-The first yaodongs were underground dwellings that date back to the 2nd millennium BC, China's Bronze Age, and according to Chinese tradition, the Xia Dynasty.
+The first yaodongs were underground dwellings that date back to the 2nd millennium BC, China's Bronze Age, and according to Chinese tradition, the Xia dynasty.
 Chinese scholars generally believe that this type of habitat was developed mainly from the Han dynasty (206 BC to 220 AD) on, along with a progressive improvement of construction techniques during the Sui (581 to 618) and Tang (618 to 907) dynasties.
 During the dynasties Ming (1368 to 1644) and Qing (1644 to 1912), the pace of construction reached its peak.

 Geographic distribution

-The yaodong homes are common on the Loess Plateau of China in the North, and are found mainly in four provinces: Gansu, Shanxi, Henan, and the Hui Autonomous Region of Ningxia.
-In the Qingyang region, the ratio of cave dwellers to non-cave dwellers is the highest found anywhere in China.
+The yaodong homes are common on the Loess Plateau of China in the North, and are found mainly in five provinces: Gansu, Shaanxi, Shanxi, Henan, and the Hui Autonomous Region of Ningxia.
+In the Qingyang, Gansu region, the ratio of cave dwellers to non-cave dwellers is the highest found anywhere in China.

-The death toll of approximately 810,000 from the 1556 Shaanxi earthquake was in part because it was centered on the Loess Plateau, and collapsed many yaodongs.

 Construction

 More elaborate yaodongs may have a façade built with stones with fine patterns carved on the surface.
 Yaodongs can also be constructed with stones or bricks as stand-alone structures.
 The inside walls are usually plastered with lime to make them white.
 Different types of yaodong have varying construction processes.